 Could Wastewater Testing Be the Key to Tracking Spread of Bird Flu in Dairy Cattle?

 Spikes of influenza A virus seen in wastewater samples from 59 sewer systems across 18 different states this spring may point to the spread of the H5N1 avian influenza virus in dairy cattle, according to a new study.
 Researchers from Emory, Stanford and Verily Life Sciences have developed a test that can distinguish H5 influenza from other circulating A-strain flu viruses in wastewater.
-This passive method of tracking the spread of infections could serve as an early warning system for bird flu outbreaks in farm animals.
+This passive method of tracking the spread of infections might serve as an early warning system for bird flu outbreaks in farm animals.

-The study, which has been posted as a preprint on the BioRxiv server, suggests that wastewater testing could reveal information about circulating pathogens before it becomes publicly available.
+The study, which has been posted as a preprint on the BioRxiv server, suggests that wastewater testing might reveal information regarding circulating pathogens before it becomes publicly available.
 The researchers cautioned that no H5N1 outbreaks in cows have been reported in the sewersheds they tested.
 However, they suspect that the large spikes in H5 virus detected in early March were likely caused by the permitted dumping of milk from dairy cattle.

 Wastewater testing relies on evidence flowing into the wastewater every time a toilet is flushed or someone dumps material down a drain.
 By monitoring sludge samples from wastewater treatment plants, researchers can detect genetic markers for influenza A viruses and specific markers for H5 viruses.
 As levels of the markers for influenza A viruses began to rise in early March, the markers for H5 viruses rose as well, suggesting a large fraction of the viruses in the samples were H5N1.